chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 As with PSK based authentication, if only PAKE authentication is in use, then an attacker that learns the low entropy secret could impersonate either the client or the server.
-In situations where a notion of stable identity is available, then Certificate based authentication MAY be used as well to reduce this risk.
-For example, requiring the server to authenticate with a certificate in addition to PAKE authentication means an attacker that learns the password could only impersonate a client not a server.
+In situations where a notion of stable identity is available, then certificate-based authentication MAY be used as well to reduce this risk.
+For example, requiring the server to authenticate with a certificate in addition to PAKE authentication means an attacker that learns the password could only impersonate a client to a server, but could not impersonate a server to a client.
 This is an important distinction in situations where the client sends sensitive data to the server.